MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 The coarsest grained end is "system testing" where the complete executable is tested.
 This is the ultimate test of interaction between units but is poor at isolating a problem.
+Our "Rose stem" test suite is an example of system testing.

 Between the two is "integration testing" which considers clusters of units.
 This allows a sub-set of interactions to be exercised while still allowing for reasonable isolation.

-Be aware that "integration testing" is also used to refer to the testing of interaction between systems and so sits beyond "system testing" in our model.
-It will not be considered here but is mentioned for context.

 .. figure:: /how_to_use_it/images/testing_continuum.svg
    :alt: Diagram showing a continuous ribbon of unit testing to integration